 This is the number one thing that you must keep in mind while setting your reading goals.
 Do not set goals that only ‘look good’, but ensure that they ‘feel right’.
 If you are someone who can read 100 books a year, that’s great – more power to you!
 But do not set that as a goal only because you want to surpass someone else’s goal.
 That is just pointless, and serves no purpose.

-For myself, I have set 30 books as my number goal for 2016.
-I know it might appear low to a lot of you, but this is what is realistic for me.
+For myself, I set number goals that are challenging, but not impossible to achieve.
 Mostly because, while I love to read, I have a life outside of being a reader; I have a child to raise, a husband to hang out with, and a blog to write on.

 Set certain specific (yet flexible) goals